-- (a) In order to propose a game for play, a licensed operator shall provide the commission with both of the following: - (1) Game rules and betting rules it proposes to offer to registered players. - (2) Documentation relating to development and testing of the game's software. - (b) A licensed operator shall not offer a game for play until the commission has approved the game rules and betting rules.
+- (a) In order to propose a game for play, a licensed operator shall provide the department with both of the following via electronic means or via mail: - (1) Game rules and betting rules it proposes to offer to registered players. - (2) Documentation from an independent gaming test laboratory that is licensed or registered in any United States jurisdiction to test, approve, and certify the game's software. - (b) A licensed operator shall not offer a game for play until the department has approved the game rules and betting rules.